jordenc/com.synology.surveillance/README.md

 # Changelog
 **Version 1.2.5**
-- Snapshot now available as token (WORK IN PROGRESS)
+- Snapshot now available as token.
+You can use the "Take snapshot as token" card to take a snapshot and save it as a Homey token, which you can then use in combination with other supported Homey apps such as the Telegram app.

 **Version 1.2.4**
 - Somehow some node_modules got damaged